Królewo, Pomeranian Voivodeship

 Królewo is a village in the administrative district of Gmina Stare Pole, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 5 km west of Stare Pole, 8 km east of Malbork, and 49 km south-east of the regional capital Gdańsk.

 History

 The village was part of Poland until 1772, when it was annexed by Prussia in the First Partition of Poland, from 1871 to 1945 it was part of Germany.
 During World War II, the Germans established and operated a forced labour subcamp of the German military prison in Grudziądz in German-occupied Poland.
 After Germany's defeat in the war in 1945 the village was restored to Poland.